 Schneider Family Book Award – previous Schneider winners.
 The Schneider Family Book Awards honor an author or illustrator for a book that embodies an artistic expression of the disability experience for child and adolescent audiences.

 (Robert F.) Sibert Informational Book Medal – previous Sibert winners.
 The Robert F. Sibert Informational Book Award is awarded annually to the author(s) and illustrator(s) of the most distinguished informational book published in English during the preceding year.
 Information books are defined as those written and illustrated to present, organize, and interpret documentable, factual material for children.

-(Laura Ingalls) Wilder Award – previous Wilder winners.
-The Wilder Award honors an author or illustrator whose books, published in the United States, have made, over a period of years, a substantial and lasting contribution to literature for children.
+Children's Literature Legacy Award – previous Children's Literature Legacy Award winners.
+The Children's Literature Legacy Award (previously known as the Laura Ingalls Wilder Award) honors an author or illustrator whose books, published in the United States, have made, over a period of years, a substantial and lasting contribution to literature for children.

 Popular Paperbacks for Young Adults (all lists).
 A collection of lists by category, including read a-likes for stories like Harry Potter, Gossip Girl and Chronicles of Narnia.
 2009 themes: Death & Dying, Fame & Fortune, Journey>Destination, and Spies & Intrigue.

 (Michael L.) Printz Award for Excellence in Young Adult Literature – previous Printz winners.
 This is an award for a book that exemplifies literary excellence in young adult literature.